TÜRKIYE

 Arrive Istanbul

-The tour commences at the hotel in Istanbul at 5.00pm, where after meeting our tour leader we embark on an orientation walk of Sultanahmet, the historic heart, taking in the impressive sights and landmarks including the ancient Hippodrome.
-We then return to the hotel for an introductory talk on Constantinople, before enjoying dinner on the rooftop terrace of our hotel, which offers sweeping views of the cityscape.
+The tour commences at the hotel in Istanbul at 5.00pm, where after meeting our tour leader we embark on an orientation walk of Sultanahmet, the historic heart, taking in the impressive landmarks including the ancient Hippodrome.
+We then return to the hotel for an introductory talk on Constantinople, before enjoying dinner on the rooftop terrace of a local restaurant, which offers sweeping views of the city.
 Overnight Istanbul (D)

 • Day 2 | Saturday 19 September